tpogden/moldy-argon/README.md

 `$ make`

-Once compiled, to run the simulator
+Once compiled, the simulator can be run with

 `$ moldy_argon`